Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 OK, nobody’s sure where Ponce de Leon landed on his first voyage to Florida, but that doesn’t mean the Fountain of Youth Archeological Park is all fantasy.

-Spanish settlers did colonize this region early in Florida’s history, and you can find traces from archeological digs on park property.
+Spanish settlers colonized this region early in Florida’s history, and archeological digs on park property reveal traces of this.

-At this waterfront attraction, you’ll also get to see recreations of Spanish settlements and Native American dwellings.
+At this waterfront attraction, you’ll also see recreations of Spanish settlements and Native American dwellings.

 And, of course, you could take a sip from the “Fountain of Youth” spring—but there’s no guarantee it will make you any younger.